martinthomson/rfced-model/draft-thomson-rfced-model.md

 This proposal does not describe a role for a RFC Series Editor.

-The functions previous served by this individual are devolved into several pieces.
+The functions previously served by this individual are devolved into several pieces.
 The REP function is expanded to cover both RFC Production Center (RPC) and RFC Publisher as well as the operational management responsibilities formerly adopted by the RFC Series Editor.